Ways to Prevent Bugs from Coming into Your Home for the Winter

 Pests, for the most part, spread from things that are adjacent to their current nesting and resting spots.
 This means they can spread quickly in close quarters locations like college dorms, apartments, storage units, and other similar facilities.
 Also, if their current home is touching your house, they can spread into your home as well.

-A few examples of where pests like to hide out but could easily transfer to your home are from things like wood piles, leaf piles, plants surrounding your home, close tree branches, and even dirty gutters.
-Proper yard upkeep can go a long way to keeping pests out if their current homes aren’t right next to your home.
+A few examples of where pests like to hide out but could easily transfer to your home are areas like wood piles, leaf piles, plants surrounding your home, close tree branches, and even dirty gutters.
+Proper yard upkeep can go a long way to keeping pests out of your home.

 Fall clean up of your yard should be a priority before winter sets in to keep bugs from coming into your home for the winter at a minimum.